Year 7 Course Information

 The Year 7 Japanese curriculum is designed to introduce the Japanese language and culture to students, encouraging them to speak, listen to, read and write Japanese in a range of interactions with the teacher and one another on various topics.
 Students will explore Japanese traditional and contemporary culture and make connections and comparisons between the Japanese culture and that of their own.
 They will learn the Japanese basic script, hiragana, practise introducing themselves and their family as well as language structures to interact in the classroom.

-(Prescribed studies in Mathematics, Science and Digital Technologies)
+(Prescribed studies in Mathematics, Science, Digital Technologies and Information Literacy)

-The students in Year 7 work on Mathematics, Science and Digital Technology concurrently.
+The students in Year 7 work on Mathematics, Science, Digital Technology and Information Literacy concurrently.

-In Mathematics, the students work with algebra, fractions, percentages, decimals, measurement, geometry, equations, polygons, solids and transformations, and statistics and probability.
-Through the use of an explicit teaching and differential model, the students work through problems based on the topic areas to develop the mathematical proficiencies of understanding, fluency, problem solving and reasoning.
-All students will develop their independent learning skills and habits including metacognition and knowing how to request assistance.
+In Mathematics, the students work with algebra, fractions, percentages, decimals, measurement, geometry, equations, polygons, solids and transformations, statistics and probability.
+Through the use of an explicit teaching and differential model, the students work through problems based on the topic areas to develop the mathematical proficiency of understanding, fluency, problem solving and reasoning.
+All students will develop their independent learning skills and habits including meta-cognition and knowing how to request assistance.

-The Digital Technologies curriculum enables students in Years 7 and 8 to gain understanding of digital solutions.
+The Digital Technologies and Information Literacy curriculum enables students in Years 7 and 8 to gain understanding of digital solutions.
 It provides practical opportunities for students to explore ‘block based coding’ using visual computer programming techniques to systematically and innovatively transform data into digital solutions.
+Students are introduced to a wide range of resources, both digital and physical, and technologies that the College Library provides both in the Library and through the Library Resources page via SIMON.
+To assist with the learning process and improve students’ deeper understanding, they are introduced to the six step learning process (Defining, Locating, Selecting, Organising, Presenting and Evaluating) in subjects across the curriculum.

 (Prescribed studies in Music and the Visual Arts)

 Students create design solutions across a range of technology contexts.
-Over the course of study in this subject, students will gain experiences and learning in the traditional area of timber, metal and plastics technology.
-Incorporated also within the unit is a study of agriculture and horticulture with some projects combining wood, metal and gardening all in one.
-There will be the inclusion of, but not limited to fruit and vegetables, cows and chickens throughout the year.
-There is an environmental impact awareness throughout the unit with a focus on sustainability.
+Over the course of study in this subject, students will gain experiences and learning in the area of agriculture, horticulture, metals, plastics and wood.
+There is an environmental impact awareness throughout the Unit with a focus on sustainability.
 Projects focus heavily on the design solutions students develop and theory will guide them from idea conceptualisation through to a finished article.